What Is Claustrophobia – Symptoms, Causes, Treatment

 When claustrophobia isn’t treated, it may grow worse with time, causing significant impairment in daily life.
 A person with untreated claustrophobia may withdraw from social interaction or have a hard time maintaining a job.

-Fortunately, there is treatment for claustrophobia.
+Treatment of claustrophobia provides individuals with the ability to live a normal life.
 With quality treatment, which often involves therapy, medication, or a combination of the two, it is possible to overcome the fear of being enclosed in small spaces so that you can participate more fully in life.

 Therapy for anxiety disorders can be beneficial for overcoming claustrophobia.
 There are numerous different therapeutic methods used in the treatment of these conditions.
 One of the most common treatments is cognitive behavioral therapy (CBT).
 [1] Vadakkan, C. (2023, February 8).
 Claustrophobia.
 StatPearls – NCBI Bookshelf. https://www.ncbi.nlm.nih.gov/books/NBK542327/